jinghuazhao/R/README.md

 # R

-## A summary[^1]
+## A summary

-Links to packages I have maintained are as shown in the following table, with individual files listed by GitHub.
+Links to packages[^1] I have maintained are as shown in the following table, with individual files listed by GitHub.

 **Packages** | [CRAN](http://cran.r-project.org) | [GitHub](https://github.com/cran) | [R package documentation](https://rdrr.io/)
 --------|---------------------------------------------|------------------------------|---------------------------------------------